The Cadfael Chronicles: Cadfael novels

 These are numbered in order of the time in which the novel was set and the order of publication.
 Each book has been published in hardback and paperback, and in a number of languages.
 The first publication in the UK, by Macmillan (or Headline Book Publishing, beginning with The Hermit of Eyton Forest), is the year of first publication.

-A Rare Benedictine is in the order of publication, but not in the order of setting.
-That book includes three short stories describing how Cadfael, man-at-arms in the Crusades and Normandy, joined a Benedictine monastery.
+A Rare Benedictine is in the order of setting, but not in the order of publication.
+That book includes three short stories.
+The first describes how Cadfael, man-at-arms in the Crusades and Normandy, joined a Benedictine monastery in 1120.
+The other two short stories are set at later dates after he has been a monk for years.